SpektraSystems/Azure-Synapse-Analytic-Day/03-high-performance-analysis.md

 This simple example demonstrates one of the core challenges of modern, massively distributed data platforms - solid design.
 You witnessed first-hand how one decision taken at table design time can significantly influence the performance of queries.
 You also got a glimpse of Azure Synapse Analytics' raw power: the more efficient table design enabled a non-trivial query involving more than 80 million records to execute in just a few seconds.

+## Summary

+In this exercise, we analyzed data using Azure Synapse Dedicated SQL Pools.
+We explored SQL Pool queries to gain insights into customer purchasing behavior and examined the performance differences between two fact tables with different distribution methods.
+We learned that table design, particularly distribution strategy, can significantly impact query performance.
+Additionally, we experienced how optimized data distribution can dramatically reduce query execution time, highlighting the importance of thoughtful table design in modern data platforms.

 ## Proceed to Exercise 4